Skip to Content

 Abandoned airplanes, a bank vault and old chimneys are among the items that create this chaotic artsy fun-house.

-giant slides are part of the fun at the city museum in st. louis
+Giant slides are part of the fun at the city museum in st. Louis

 City Museum was created by artist Bob Cassilly and is ever-changing.
 Artists and engineers constantly create new exhibits and enhancing old ones.